 Jeremy Newman has a variety of litigation experience before trial and appellate courts, state and federal, across the country.
 Mr. Newman’s law practice has focused on appellate, commercial, product liability, securities, antitrust, telecommunications, insurance, and reinsurance litigation.
-Mr. Newman has litigated at the United States Supreme Court, the majority of federal appellate courts, and many federal and state trial courts, on behalf of both plaintiffs and defendants.
+Mr. Newman has litigated at the United States Supreme Court, the majority of federal appellate courts and several state appellate courts, and many federal and state trial courts, on behalf of both plaintiffs and defendants.

 Prior to joining Kellogg Hansen, Mr. Newman served as a law clerk to the Honorable Michael Boudin on the United States Court of Appeals for the First Circuit.
 Mr. Newman graduated magna cum laude from Harvard Law School, where served as Articles Editor and Symposium Chair of the Harvard Law Review.
 Before law school, Mr. Newman worked as an investment analyst at a hedge fund in New York.
 Mr. Newman graduated with a Bachelor of Arts and Science degree in mathematics and English from Stanford University, where he specialized in theoretical mathematics and Shakespeare studies and was admitted to Phi Beta Kappa.